Jim Chaney: Offensive philosophy

 While at Purdue, Chaney, along with head coach Joe Tiller, became known for using the spread offense – famously dubbed "basketball on grass" – at a time when it was still considered a novelty and not commonly used.
 The system relied on a strong passing game and Chaney's offense was one of the most potent in the country.
 This was evidenced by the fact that future Super Bowl-winning quarterback Drew Brees (starting quarterback from 1998-2000) thrived in Chaney's offense and went on to break and set college, Big Ten and NCAA records.

-When Urban Meyer took his first coaching job at Bowling Green, he sought advice from several of the best coaches using the spread offense, including Jim Chaney.
-After spending a few years in the NFL Chaney gained a newfound appreciation for the pro-style offense.
+When Urban Meyer took his first coaching job at Bowling Green, he sought advice from several coaches using the spread offense, including Jim Chaney.
+After spending a few years in the NFL, Chaney gained a newfound appreciation for the pro-style offense.
 When Chaney came to Tennessee, he and Kiffin fielded a very pro-style offense, very similar to what Kiffin used at USC.